dontic/dontic.github.io/src/content/blog/publishing-your-google-cloud-project-app-get-the-casa-tier-2-certification/index.md

 You will now also have a file called `results-full.xml`, this file contains even more info on what happened during the attack.

-Get the ID of the stuff that didn’t pass, then open the XML with your favorite text editor and search for those ID’s to get more info.
+Get the ID of the stuff that didn't pass, then open the XML with your favorite text editor and search for those ID's to get more info.

 > I seriously recommend pasting the XML output of the failed cases to ChatGPT to get more context.
 It helped me quite a bit.

 I had a couple of failures but it was just a matter of setting a specific header and enabling HSTS in our Cloudflare certificates.

-Repeat this until everything passes, once it does, you’re ready for the next step!
+Repeat this until everything passes, once it does, you're ready for the next step!

 ## Step 3: Submitting the form